dineshupadhyay08/beyondchats-fullstack-assignment/README.md

 1. Navigate to the frontend folder: cd frontend

-markdown
-Copy code
 2. Install dependencies:
 npm install

-markdown
-Copy code
 3. Start the frontend:
 npm run dev

-nginx
-Copy code

  The frontend will run on:
 http://localhost:5173

-yaml
-Copy code

 ---